Before you start planning your trip, check out our Chauffeur of the Month’s top tips for exploring the City of Angels.

 LA is spread across nearly 470 square miles (over 1200 square kilometers) and the car is king.
 Driving is the most efficient and most popular way to travel in the city, which means all those jokes about LA traffic are strongly rooted in reality.

 Having a knowledgeable local to navigate you through the crowded streets will allow you to really enjoy your visit.
-You can book chauffeurs like Michael with Blacklane in Los Angeles and 300+ other cities.
+You can book chauffeurs like Michael with Blacklane in Los Angeles.

 Eat your way around the world

 “There are all kinds of restaurants and types of food due to the 150 different nationalities who live in Los Angeles,” Michael said.